 - Loud noises (acoustic trauma).
 Although uncommon, loud noises (like an explosion) can sometimes produce sound waves that are strong enough to damage the eardrum.
 Any loud noise also can cause temporary or permanent hearing damage to the cochlea and lead to hearing loss.

 - Foreign objects.
-Besides cotton swabs, these include hairpins and other small objects that kids can fit in their ear canals.
+Besides cotton swabs, hairpins and other small objects that kids can fit in the ear canal can cause injuries.

 - Head trauma.
 A direct blow to the ear can cause a skull fracture or pressure that might tear the eardrum.

 When a child injures an eardrum, the first symptom is usually ear pain, which can range from mild to severe and might increase for a time before suddenly decreasing.

 - drainage from the ear that can be clear, pus-filled, or bloody